 Gonal-F and Follistim contain 75 IU of FSH in each vial and are made by cloning the gene which codes for human FSH.
 The gene is inserted into mammalian cell cultures which then produce FSH.
 These drugs are given subcutaneously using a specially designed pen.

 There is an ongoing debate about the need to add small quantities of LH to the FSH stimulation cycle.
 Many physicians use Gonal-F or Follistim alone whereas others add one of the urinary products which contain LH.
 Clinically there appears to be little difference between these two protocols except in certain patients like those with polycystic ovarian syndrome (PCOS).

 Additional LH may also be beneficial in patients who are treated with Lupron (leuprolide), Ganirelix (ganirelix diacetate) or Cetrotide (cetrorelix acetate).
 These drugs are used to control the length of the follicular phase and prevent the premature release of the eggs.
-Alternatively, human chorionic gonadotropin (hCG), which mimics LH, or recombinant (Luveris) can be used to add LH activity.
+Alternatively, human chorionic gonadotropin (hCG), which mimics LH, can be used to add LH activity.

 Many infertility specialists prefer to use the urinary products because they are significantly less expensive.
 Clinically all of these products stimulate follicular development and have varying effects on endometrial development.